 As we mentioned in the introduction, magnification control can lead to the detection of rare clusters.
-In particular, for inverted (negative) magnification, prototypes are preferentially placed in low-density areas of the data space, resulting in more accurate description of those low-probability regions.
-Low-density regions may contain meaningful, separate clusters, which are not detectable if there are not enough representing prototypes but may become "visible" through better representation using negative magnification.
-We will demonstrate this effect with a real-world data example, which is an urban remote sensing spectral image of Ocean City, MD.
-We use a 512×512 pixel, eight-band subset of the Ocean City image to study the effect of forced negative magnification.
+In particular, for inverted (negative) magnification prototypes are preferentially placed in low density areas of the data space, resulting in more accurate description of those low probability regions.
+Low density regions may contain meaningful, separate clusters, which are not detectable if there are not enough representing prototypes but may become "visible" through better representation using negative magnification.
+We will demonstrate this effect with a real world data example, which is an urban remote sensing spectral image of Ocean City, Maryland.
+We use a 512 x 512 pixel, 8-band subset of the Ocean City image to study the effect of forced negative magnification.
 This data set also has high pairwise correlations, the magnitudes of which are mostly between 0.5 and 0.95.
-We cannot compute the value of $\alpha{achieved}$, but we can compare the appearance of known small classes in the BDH SOM and in an SOM that learned with the conscience algorithm to see if the rare classes occupy larger areas in the BDH SOM than in the conscience SOM.
+We cannot compute the value of $\alpha{achieved}$, but we can compare the appearance of known small classes in the BDH SOM and in an SOM that learned with the Conscience algorithm to see if the rare classes occupy larger areas in the BDH SOM than in the Conscience SOM.
 In addition, we look for previously unidentified clusters.
 An earlier supervised classification that was independently verified against ground truth provides the knowledge of existing clusters in the data.
-Fig. 10 demonstrates the discovery of one new-very small-cluster.
+Figure 10 demonstrates the discovery of one new - very small - cluster.
 It also shows another small cluster (pale aqua, class V) that was known at the time of the earlier supervised classification, but was more definitely outlined by BDH clustering.
-Fig. 11 compares the two SOMs.
-Shown in Fig. 11(a) is the 40×40 SOM formed by BDH learning with $\alpha{\text{desired}} = -0.8$, using only the upper right quadrant of the image (framed in Fig. 10), i.e., 1/4 of the data.
-The newly
+Figure 11 compares the two SOMs.
+Shown on the left is the 40 x 40 SOM formed by BDH learning with $\alpha{desired} = -0.8$, using only the upper right quadrant of the image (framed in Figure 10), i.e., 1/4 of the data.
+The newly discovered rare cluster (greenish-yellow) is indicated by the middle arrow.
+The spectral signature of this cluster is distinctively different from all other clusters as seen in Figure 12.
+Also indicated are two other small clusters, that correspond to the previously known V (pale aqua) and C (white) classes from the supervised class map in Figure 10.
+The 40 x 40 SOM produced by Conscience learning, using the entire image, is in the middle.
+The greenish-yellow cluster was hard to see in this map, and was only "discovered" because we looked for it based on the BDH discovery.
+This rare cluster covers only 3 PEs in the Conscience SOM in contrast to 7 PEs in the BDH SOM where it is also contoured by better